babelouest/glewlwyd/docs/USER_HTTP.md

 ### Default scopes

 Select all the scopes that will be available for a connected user.
 At least one scope is mandatory.

+### Username format on HTTP server

+Fill this option if you want the users to enter their username only, without surrounding patterns.
+For example, if the login format on the HTTP server uses the format `\\domain\username`, then you can fill this option with `\\domain\{USERNAME}`.
+This option is optional, but if you fill it, the pattern `{USERNAME}` must be present in the format.